-In addition to the regular meeting of classes, the University expects faculty to use time afforded them during normal business hours to engage in University-related activities including committee assignments, meetings and scholarly pursuits.
-To permit these activities to be undertaken in a reasonable manner, the Department Chair/Supervisor with the approval of the Dean will assign a teaching schedule that allows for student access to faculty, permits adequate time for preparation and travel to/from off-campus assignments, and takes into account other special circumstances unique to the courses taught.
-Adjustments of teaching loads can be made by the Dean of the College in consultation with the Chair/Supervisor of the Department.
+In addition to the regular meeting of classes, the University expects faculty to use time afforded them during normal business hours to engage in University-related activities including committee assignments, meetings, and scholarly pursuits.
+To permit these activities to be undertaken in a reasonable manner, the Department Chair/Supervisor with the approval of the Dean, will assign a teaching schedule that allows for student access to faculty, permits adequate time for preparation and travel to/from off-campus assignments, and takes into account other special circumstances unique to the courses taught.
+Adjustments of teaching loads may be made by the Dean of the College in consultation with the Chair/Supervisor of the Department.

-As a University devoted to shared governance, Coastal Carolina University expects that each member of the faculty will engage in University service and comply with the administrative needs of the University in accordance with the terms of employment delineated in the hire letters and/or letter of expectations, and outlined therein.
-This includes committee service on the Department, College and/or University levels, responsible and timely reporting of all data concerning grades, student nonattendance, and supplying assessment data as deemed necessary to the continuing operation and accreditation of the Department, College and the University.
-Each College and the Library will explicitly delimit the level of University service required for continued employment, acquisition of tenure, and promotion to a higher rank in the performance expectations elaboration documents duly ratified by each College/Library and accepted by the Provost holding office at the time of ratification.
-Failure to comply with the responsibilities delimited in these elaborations may result in dismissal as per the procedures outlined in this manual in sections VI.
-D. h. and k. below.
+As an institution devoted to shared governance, Coastal Carolina University expects that each member of the faculty will engage in University service and comply with the administrative needs of the University in accordance with the terms of employment delineated in the hire letters and/or letter of expectations, and outlined therein.
+This includes committee service on the Department, College/Library and/or University levels, responsible and timely reporting of all data concerning grades and nonattendance, and supplying assessment data as deemed necessary to contribute to the continuing operation and accreditation of the Department, the College and the University.
+Each College and the Library will explicitly delimit the level of University service required for continued employment, acquisition of tenure, and promotion to a higher rank in the performance expectations elaboration documents duly ratified by each College/Library and endorsed by the Provost holding office at the time of ratification.
+Failure to comply with the responsibilities delimited by these elaborations may result in dismissal.
 The establishment of and changes to these expectations will be ratified by each College/Library and approved by the Provost.
 Such changes cannot be applied retroactively if they are disadvantageous to the faculty member.
-Each time a faculty member achieves tenure, promotion, or successfully undergoes post-tenure review, the criteria in place in the year of successful promotion/tenure/review will apply in the next review period.
+Each time a faculty member achieves tenure, promotion, or successfully undergoes post-tenure review, the criteria in place the year of successful promotion/tenure/review will apply in the next review period.

-4. Code of Faculty Conduct and Academic Responsibility (Passed by the Faculty Senate 7/7/2010)
+4. Code of Faculty Conduct and Academic Responsibility (passed by the Faculty Senate 7/7/2010)